 The SIMPLE IRA, or “savings incentive match plan for employees” IRA, works like a SEP IRA except employees can contribute to their accounts in addition to the required employer contributions, with all contributions tax-deductible.
 Per the IRS, employee contributions from their salary cannot exceed $13,500.
 Employers can choose to match the employee contributions or make contributions of 2% of the employee’s compensation.

 How to know which investment is best for you

-There’s no one right choice for each person looking to invest their money.
+There’s no one right choice in investment vehicles for each person looking to invest their money.
 While some options may be better than others, a better solution is usually a combination of two or more investment products for a diversified portfolio.
-To find the ones best for you and your financial goals, speak to a financial advisor about the risks, returns, and associated fees of each investment and how they would benefit you.
+To find the ones best for you and your financial goals, speak to a financial advisor about each investment's risks, returns, and associated fees and how they would benefit you.

 When searching for a financial advisor, look for a fee-only financial advisor.
 These financial advisors charge an hourly rate, retainer, or flat fee to provide advice.
-Because they are not working on a commission from specific investment products, they are likely to put your financial interests above their own.
+They are likely to put your financial interests above their own because they are not working on a commission from specific investment products.

 Best online brokers for investing

 Investment brokers are people or institutions who conduct your investment transactions for you.
 In the past, you would have to meet with a financial advisor or broker to discuss and decide how and where to invest your money.
 Today, there are numerous investment advisors and online brokers, some using robo advisors, to help you make investments.
 Before choosing one, it’s important to review the services and fees of each one to find one that offers the investment products you want at a price you can afford.